Perth Property Management Fees Explained

 Your Property Manager should place your property on all major real estate websites, write an eye-catching advertisement for your property and organise professional photos to maximise your chance of renting the property as fast as possible.

-Top agencies should offer additional options such as professional photography, floor plans, feature listings and signboards.
+Top agencies should offer additional options such as professional photography, virtual styling, 3D virtual tours, feature listings, and signboards.

 Property Condition Report